Table of Contents Episode SummaryGuest SpotlightEpisode HighlightsSpreadsheets Don’t Cut It, You...

-As cloud-based software rapidly replaces on-premises systems, most CIOs and their IT teams value the role SaaS (service-as-a-service) plays in creating a more productive virtual work environment.
+As cloud-based software rapidly replaces on-premises systems, most CIOs and their IT teams have come to value the role SaaS (service-as-a-service) plays in creating a more productive virtual and hybrid work environment.
 The trick lies in obtaining an accurate view of this cloud-based ecosystem and using those discoveries to develop an enterprise IT architecture that strengthens employee productivity — instead of derailing it.

-A comprehensive SaaS management strategy helps CIOs and other business leaders see exactly what’s deployed across all business units, how much those services cost, and how employees use the software to fulfill their job duties.
+A comprehensive SaaS management strategy helps CIOs and other business leaders see exactly what’s deployed across all business units, how much those services cost, and measure workers’ SaaS engagement.

 If you look at an average employee’s smartphone or tablet, they likely rely on a variety of applications to provide entertainment, follow the news, track personal goals, manage finances, and much more.
 Their preference for curated, specialized technology doesn’t end when they log in for work each day.
 By 2023, Gartner predicts 40 percent of workers will choose business applications and tools like they do in their music streaming experience.

 “The days of buying large monolithic applications and consuming different parts of the application while the rest of the parts sit idle are gone,” says Pranab Sinha, CIO at Genesys, a provider of cloud-based customer experience and call center technology.
 “The industry is moving to a consumption-based model where you pick and choose the best applications to fit your needs.
 You need a strong SaaS management platform, which provides a good view of what your enterprise and the economics look like.”

 In this, we see why enterprises must implement a SaaS management program if they want to achieve better employee productivity in this age of digital transformation.
 It’s what allows you to see the entire employee lifecycle for SaaS and consider how that lifecycle affects employee experience and productivity.